-- (i) The Company's equity securities, which are exposed to price risk, are the held financial assets at fair value through other comprehensive income.
-To manage its price risk arising from investments in equity securities, the Company diversifies its portfolio.
-Diversification of the portfolio is done in accordance with the limits set by the Company. - (ii)The Company's investments comprise equity securities.
+- (i.)
+The Group's equity securities, which are exposed to price risk, are the held financial assets at fair value through other comprehensive income.
+To manage its price risk arising from investments in equity securities, the Group diversifies its portfolio.
+Diversification of the portfolio is done in accordance with the limits set by the Group. - (ii.)
+The Group's investments in equity securities comprise.
 The prices of equity securities would change due to the change of the future value of investee companies.
 If the prices of these equity securities had increased/decreased by 1% with all other variables held constant, post-tax profit for the years ended December 31, 2023 and 2022 would have increased/decreased by \$189 and \$0, respectively, as a result of gains/losses on equity securities classified as at fair value through profit or loss.
-Other components of equity would have increased/decreased by \$3,259 and \$2,793, respectively, as a result of other comprehensive income classified as equity investment at fair value through other comprehensive income.
+Other comprehensive income for the years ended December 31, 2023 and 2022 would have increased/decreased by \$3,259 and \$2,793, respectively, as a result of other comprehensive income classified as equity investment at fair value through other comprehensive income.